You may need to gain or regain weight if:

 Be Realistic about Your Body Type

 Genetics plays a major role in physical build and musculature.
 If you are thin but healthy, take a close look at your parents and siblings.
-The human body can change to a limited extent through weight training and increased food intake, but drastic changes to body shape usually are not healthful or sustainable.
+The human body can change to a limited extent through weight training and increased food intake, but drastic changes to body shape may not be healthful or sustainable.
 People who are trying to regain weight after illness or surgery usually can gain weight more easily than someone who is naturally thin.

 Steer Clear of Gimmicks and Supplements